tylerthompson1/SOC/README.md

 7. The "action: task" section is responsible for killing the parent process with deny_tree for the `vssadmin delete shadows /all` command.
 8. Now if we try to delete the shadow volume again, we can see that our shell is forcibly exited from the Sliver Implant instance. <br>![Pasted image 20240612185138](https://github.com/tylerthompson1/SOC/assets/53204601/468852be-9ef0-4bf7-a588-2113d769c103)<br>
 9. And checking our detections tab confirms that the rule has been fired! <br>![Pasted image 20240612185238](https://github.com/tylerthompson1/SOC/assets/53204601/9cddc4f2-9dbd-4ee0-ba3e-e2e4d68b2652)<br>

+## Conclusion

+The configuration of LimaCharlie alongside Sysmon enriches the SOC's monitoring capabilities, ensuring detailed visibility across endpoint activities.
+The use of open-source Sigma rules further strengthens the system's ability to detect known threats automatically.
+By creating and testing detection and response strategies, the project exemplifies how organizations can defend against advanced threats in a cloud environment effectively.